 Yosemite Falls, Yosemite National Park

 Yosemite Falls are popular with worldwide tourists.
 Much of the water crashing down the drops and coming from snowmelt into the lake below.
 Yosemite is the fifth highest waterfall in the globe and it is 2,425 feet from top to bottom.
 The falls in May and June are at their most spectacular, once the snow has melted the drops into a trickle and then you have to wait again for the cooler climate.

 One of the most lovely drives there is the Pacific Coast Highway in California.
 It runs along most of California’s shoreline and is renowned for its lovely landscapes all over the globe.
 The path is a Blue Star Memorial Highway designated as a manner of recognizing those serving in the U.S. military.

 Santa Cruz, California

-Santa Cruz is one of the surfing meccas of the United States.
-The city itself is only small with a population of approximately 50,000 but the beautiful beaches and bohemian vibe attracts many visitors from across the world.
-The all year summer feel adds to the feeling of never-ending paradise that you will always feel in this city.
+Santa Cruz is one of America’s surfing meccas.
+The town itself is only tiny with about 50,000 inhabitants, but the lovely beaches and bohemian atmosphere attract many tourists from all over the globe.
+The sense of summer throughout the year contributes to the sensation of paradise that you will always feel in this town.

 Lava Beds National Monument

-There are 25 lava tube caves that you can visit when you are in Tulelake.
-When you climb down into the caves it will be like nothing you have experienced before.
-The caves have tubes that are made out of lava and a visitor center that explains their creation.
+When you’re in Tulelake, there are 25 lava tube caves you can visit.
+It’ll be like nothing you’ve encountered before when you climb down into the caves.
+The caves have lava tubes and a visitor center explaining their development.